-In USM Central, all alarms have a priority field, which indicates the importance of the alarm.
-This is a measurement to determine the impact of the alarm in our network.
+In USM Central, all alarms have a Priority field, which indicates the importance of the alarm.
+This is a measurement to determine the impact of the alarm in the network.

-The priority field can display the text Low, Medium, or High.
+The Priority field can display Low, Medium, or High.
 This text comes from correlation Correlation identifies potential security threats by identifying relationships between multiple types of events occurring in two or more assets. and orchestration rules.
-When you create an orchestration rule, you have to enter a priority value between 0 and 100.
-AT&T Alien Labs™ creates the correlation rules A correlation rule correlates incoming events based on previously defined relationships defined in the correlation directive, associating multiple events, of the same or different event types, from the same data source. and they already include a value.
+When you create an orchestration rule, you must enter a priority value between 0 and 100.
+AT&T Alien Labs™ creates the correlation rules A correlation rule correlates incoming events based on previously defined relationships defined in the correlation directive, associating multiple events, of the same or different event types, from the same data source. and include a value.
 The Alien Labs team sets the value for the correlation rules depending on how critical the alarm is.

-The displayed text on the column of alarms depends on the value that the rule has according to this table:
+The displayed text in the column of alarms depends on the value that the rule has according to this table:

 |Displayed text||Value in the rule|